luisrodolfo10/incremental_sfm/index.md

 For each new image, we match its keypoints to the existing 3D points and estimate its pose relative to the current reconstruction.

 ### Triangulating New Points
 After adding the new image, we triangulate additional 3D points using matches between the new image and the existing images.
+In each triangulation process we filter points based on a depth limit and also on cheriality (if the points are in front of the camera).

 ### Local Bundle Adjustment
 To refine the reconstruction, we perform **local bundle adjustment** on the most recently added cameras.
 This optimizes the camera poses and 3D points to minimize reprojection error.